lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-3/README.md

 ./run_phase3_full.sh
 ```

 This executes the entire Cleanup → Start → Test → Sovereign SVID workflow.
+Use `--help`, `--cleanup-only`, or `--skip-cleanup` with this wrapper to forward the same options to `test_phase3_complete.sh`.

 ### Manual Unit Tests